TimeIsMe/linux_driver/README.md

 ---timer	It's modified from pinctrl_gpioSubSys with linux kernel timer.

+---irqkey	There is atomic operation, kernel timer and interrupt for key.

 ---interprocess_communication	It's a directory about interprocess communication.
 &nbsp;&nbsp;|---1_pipe	It's implement interprocess communication using pipe.
 &nbsp;&nbsp;|---2_named_pipe	It's implement interprocess communication using named pipe.